Top of main content

 Slow down, so that you can consider your actions and your options.
 If you're uncomfortable in any way, don't be afraid to hang up.

-5. Trust your instincts
+6. Trust your instincts

 They don't call it a gut feeling for nothing.
 If something feels wrong or seems too good to be true, question it.
-Criminals aim either to pressure you or lull you into a false sense of security while your defences are down.
+Criminals aim to either pressure you or lull you into a false sense of security while your defences are down.

 Always make it a point to think carefully about the information you're giving and the decisions you're being asked to make.
 A good rule to stick to: don't send money or personal information to people you don't know.

-6. Remember you're in control
+7. Remember – you're in control

 Have the confidence to refuse unusual requests for personal or financial details, or if someone asks you to set up payments or make payments out of the ordinary.